radiantearth/stac-api-spec/README.md

 ## About

-The SpatioTemporal Asset Catalog (STAC) specification aims to standardize the way geospatial assets are exposed online and queried.
+The SpatioTemporal Asset Catalog (STAC) family of specifications aim to standardize the way geospatial asset metadata is structured and queried.
 A 'spatiotemporal asset' is any file that represents information about the earth captured in a certain space and time.
-The core STAC specification lives at [gitub.com/radiantearth/stac-spec](https://github.com/radiantearth/stac-spec).
+The core STAC specifications live at [gitub.com/radiantearth/stac-spec](https://github.com/radiantearth/stac-spec).

 A STAC API is the dynamic version of a SpatioTemporal Asset Catalog.
 It returns a STAC [Catalog](stac-spec/catalog-spec/catalog-spec.md), [Collection](stac-spec/collection-spec/collection-spec.md), [Item](stac-spec/item-spec/item-spec.md),